-List all reagents and materials required for the analytical process, together with their essential characteristics (concentration, density, etc., as needed) and numbered for later reference.
+List all reagents and materials required for the analytical process, together with their essential characteristics (concentration, density, etc.) and numbered for later reference.
 List:

-- Chemical Abstract Service (CAS) Registry numbers (if available); - details of any associated hazards including instructions for disposal, attention is drawn to the regulations governing the handling of hazardous substances are referred to.
-Technical, organizational and personal protective measures must be considered, the user of an ICC method is responsible to inform him/her in advance about the current hazard warnings and safety advice for handling the reagents listed in the method. - analytical grade or purity, in no case adjectives like conc., diluted. etc. are used; - need for calibration and quality control (QC) materials to come from independent batches; - details of preparation, including need to prepare in advance; - containment and storage requirements; - shelf life of raw material and prepared reagents; - required composition with notes of type of concentration or other quantity; - labelling requirements.
+- Chemical Abstract Service (CAS) Registry numbers (if available); - details of any associated hazards including instructions for disposal; - analytical grade or purity; - need for calibration and QC materials to come from independent batches; - details of preparation, including need to prepare in advance; - containment and storage requirements; - shelf life of raw material and prepared reagents; - required composition with notes of type of concentration or other quantity; - labelling requirements.